Learn from a Virtuoso Guitarist with multiple solo CD/DVD's available Worldwide!

 Gear, Copyrights, Publishing, Recording a Demo, Releasing a CD, Public Relations, Web Site Contents, Marketing & Promotion.....& MORE!

-2) CD's containing "Backing Tracks" are available to students as they progress so they can practice songs with professional sounding bass, drums, & other instruments.
+2) A CD containing 100 "Backing Tracks" is available to students as they progress so they can practice songs with professional sounding bass, drums, & other instruments.
 It's like practicing at home with a full band!

 3) From being an absolute beginner, most students can record an easy rock song within just a few months to CD using a stand alone multi-track recorder!
 James will help you record your track, & show you the gear needed to make professional sounding demo's, without the need for a computer!